RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Understanding_Risk.md

     1. ExploitDB is an example of where Vulnerability Proof Of Concept Exploits are available.
 5. **EPSS Probability of Exploitation**
-    1. The EPSS score covers the range of Likelihood of Exploit from 0 to 100%.
+    1. The EPSS score covers the range of Likelihood of Exploitation from 0 to 100%.

 {!includes/vulns_exploited.md!}